Venkaiah552/StudentAPI/README.md

 # StudentAPI

-This is Simple API to issurate one to one mapping
+This is Simple API to illustrate one to one mapping

 Once we start the app, it will automatically create table schema based on Entity classes.